undergrad-partner-school

 Apart from its academic excellence, Florida Tech provides a vibrant campus life with numerous extracurricular activities and clubs.
 Students can participate in over 100 student organizations, including academic, cultural, recreational, and professional clubs.
 The university also has 22 NCAA Division II athletic teams, offering opportunities for sports enthusiasts to excel both on and off the field.
 With a diverse and inclusive student body, Florida Tech creates an environment that promotes collaboration, engagement, and self-development while preparing students for successful careers in their chosen fields.

-Florida Institute of Technology is a private university located in Melbourne, FL and set in a suburban environment.
-Its campus is 130 acres in size.
-This school follows a semester-based calendar.
-It has an acceptance rate of 64%.
-The freshman retention rate at Florida Institute of Technology is 75% and the six-year graduation rate is 67%.
+Florida Institute of Technology is a private university located in Melbourne, FL.
+This school uses a semester-based calendar.
+It has an acceptance rate of 57%.
+The freshman retention rate at Florida Institute of Technology is 80% and the six-year graduation rate is 62%.

-Explore this school's profile to find out the most essential things about Florida Institute of Technology.
+Explore this school's profile to find out all the essential things about Florida Institute of Technology.

 Quick Facts